-The pandemic has brought to light the importance of technologies such as eCommerce that help businesses build resilience.
-As businesses start exploring the B2B eCommerce market, one of the first questions they’ll consider is the purchase of a vendor-supplied B2B eCommerce platform versus creating a custom solution from scratch.
+The pandemic has brought to light the importance of technologies such as eCommerce and B2B marketplace platforms that help businesses build resilience.
+As businesses start exploring the eCommerce B2B market, one of the first questions they’ll consider is the purchase of a vendor-supplied B2B eCommerce platform versus creating a custom solution from scratch.

 At first glance, it may seem that the obvious answer is to use a ready-made solution from a reputable software provider.
 But every business is different and not all boxed solutions work in all instances.
 Let’s look at the pros and cons of building from scratch, buying a vendor-supplied solution, or creating a hybrid of the two.

 When Building a Custom eCommerce Solution Makes Sense

 Complex organizations such as those with intricate hierarchies or business models and businesses that sell to other businesses quickly find that many B2C repurposed platforms can’t meet their requirements out of the box.
 So, instead of building workarounds to existing eCommerce platforms, they build a completely custom solution from scratch.
 These companies see building a custom solution as a long-term investment that better positions them in the market now and in the future.

 While the custom route has its critics, it also has plenty of supporters.
 Let’s take a look at when building your own, custom eCommerce site may be appropriate.

 Many businesses operate in and sell to highly regulated industries.
 For example, if you supply HVAC equipment or pharmaceuticals, you may be required to check the credentials and licensing of the purchasing company.
 Some products may not be approved for all markets.
 If you operate within a byzantine structure of regulation, a custom eCommerce site may be right for you.